MasterAir/Corndel-DE-workshop-01-Learner/README.md

 > 💻 - Activity for you to do <br>
  ❓ - A question for you and your group <br>
 ℹ Important note (e.g. data security reminder) <br>
+↩ After clicking a footnote in text, use this arrow to return <br>
 🎉 - Well done, completing the activities up to this point is all you need to do in the workshop.
 If time allows, stretch yourself further with the rocker activities described next<br>
 🚀 - A going further stretch activity only if your time allows <br>